chloealbright/DevHiveMind/API/What is a REST API.md

 This approach enables the creation of single-page applications and unified experiences across different platforms.
 For instance, platforms like LinkedIn utilize the same REST resource to provide data for both web browsers and mobile applications.

-### API - Application Programming Interface

-An API, or Application Programming Interface, serves as a set of features and rules within a software program, facilitating interactions with other software or hardware.
-In the context of REST APIs, it encompasses tools for accessing and manipulating REST resources through verbs like GET, POST, PUT, and DELETE.

 #### Choosing Between GET and POST